- Postgraduate research opportunities

 Fossehill Farm is the RAUs equine facility and includes a 60 x 40 m all-weather Martin Collins arena, a 1 km chipped bark gallop, horse walker and an American barn stabling block with 24-hour observation equipment.
 All of this enables our work on equine nutrition, behaviour, gait analyses and standard exercise regimes to be done.
 We work closely with the equine industry and are continually investigating how new products and management systems affect the physiology, health and welfare of the horse.

-Laboratories on main campus facilitate nutritional and hygienic assessment of feed, DNA extraction, microbiology culturing, and histology.
+Laboratories on the main campus facilitate nutritional and hygienic assessment of feed, DNA extraction, microbiology culturing, and histology.